dashdotdotdashdotdot/MyBlog/content/post/2023-06-14-limitations-with-p-e-ratio-and-peg-ratio/index.markdown

 $$ \hat{A} = \pi $$

 (for `\(t\leq T\)`).
-In this context, the growth of both the firms assets and earnings are directly linked to the return on investment, which we assume to be constant over the growth period.
+In this context, the growth of both the firm's assets and earnings are directly linked to the return on investment, which we assume to be constant over the growth period.

-It implies
+It implies:

 `$$A_t = A_0(1+\pi)^t$$`